UW Compensation plan guide and glossary

 - Refer to the Pay Table page for a current list of available pay tables.

 - Identifies the pay range on the appropriate pay table (column 5) for the job code.
 Also identifies the starting step within the specific pay range.
 ‘A’ is the starting step unless specified otherwise.

 - Example #1 – Pay Rng column says Range “40”.
 This means that step A in Range “40”is the first step in the range for the designated job code.

 - Example #2 – Pay Rng column says Range “40G”.
 This means that step G in Range “40” is the first step in the range for the designated job code.

 - (7) Min Mo Rate / Max Incremental Mo Rate:

-- Note: The maximum incremental monthly salary rates are the maximum salaries attained after an employee has received all regularly scheduled salary increment increases.
-The maximum incremental monthly salary rates do not include the Career Enhancement/Growth Program (CEGP) expanded steps.
+- Note: The maximum incremental monthly salary rates are the maximum salaries attained after an employee has received all regularly scheduled automatic salary step increases.
+The maximum automatic monthly salary rates do not include the Career Enhancement/Growth Program (CEGP) steps.